clemgoub/TE-Aid/README.md

 	- Fig 1: genomic hits (horizontal lines) are represented relative to the query (TE consensus), the y axis represent the `blastn` divergence
 	- Fig 2: pileup of the genomic hits relative to position along the query (TE consensus)
 - The query is then blasted against itself in order to detect micro repeats and inversions (putative TIRs, LTRs)
-	- Fig 3: self dot-plot and Fig 4 (top): TIR and LTR are suggested suggestions (colored arrows)
+	- Fig 3: self dot-plot and Fig 4 (top): TIR and LTR are suggested (colored arrows)
 	- Bonus: a self dot-plot with `emboss dotmatcher` is also produced as an extra figure
-- Putative ORFs are searched with `emboss getorf` and the peptides queried against a freely available TE protein database (ref details to add)
+- Putative ORFs are searched with `emboss getorf` and the peptides queried against a TE protein database (distributed with [`RepeatMasker`](https://github.com/rmhubley/RepeatMasker))
 	- Fig 4: ORFs (black rectangles: + orientation; red rectangles: - orientation), TE protein hits

 The consensus size, number of fragments (hits) and full length copies (according to user-defined threshold) are automatically printed on the graph.